ziglef/Overly-Delusional-Transcendence/README.md

 **Rule 3:** Player A searches for ways to be sure that this winning condition is **attainable**.
-After searching and finding some different ways to win through battle of wits he decides that the already known *Spawnsire of Ulamog* is not fun enough so he **bans** the card for Player B.
+After searching and finding some different ways to win through battle of wits he decides that the already known *Spawnsire of Ulamog* win is not fun enough so he **bans** the card for Player B.

 Player B is therefore **forbidden** to use the card in deck building.